smartcloudsol/gatey/readme.txt

 == Changelog ==

+= 1.3.0 =
+Sign-up attributes unlocked: all standard Cognito attributes are now available in the free plan.
+Form-field editor moved down to BASIC: customise field order, labels, and validation rules without a PRO licence.
+New field type – country: autocomplete selector with the full ISO list, translated in all 22 Gatey languages.
+Enhanced phone_number field: country-code picker now uses the same autocomplete component and localisation as the new country field.

 = 1.2.7 =
 Fixed the **Copy Shortcode** button in **Gatey** › **Patterns** so it now works on sites served over “http://”.
 Also removed animations from Mantine Select components in the admin UI to prevent tab freezes on Windows when OS-level animations are disabled.